HectorMacassa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-13-unique - this script takes a list of words as input and prints only words that appear exactly once 14-findthatword - this script searches for the pattern "root" in /etc/passwd 15-countthatword - this script counts the number of lines that contain the pattern “bin” in the file /etc/passwd
+13-unique - this script takes a list of words as input and prints only words that appear exactly once 14-findthatword - this script searches for the pattern "root" in /etc/passwd 15-countthatword - this script counts the number of lines that contain the pattern “bin” in the file /etc/passwd 16-whatsnext - this script displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.